remyCases/SpeedshardStances/README.md

 A [video](https://www.youtube.com/watch?v=_J0oJYGi38E&t=13s&ab_channel=Nylux) was made by Nylux to show how to install Neoconsole, if you prefer a video guide.

-### installing MSL
+### Installing MSL

-- Download the lastest release of [MSL](https://github.com/DDDDDragon/ModShardLauncher).
+- Download the latest release of [MSL](https://github.com/DDDDDragon/ModShardLauncher).
 - Unzip it.
 - **Move the `ModShard.dll` file to your Stoneshard folder.**
 - (Optional) Rename the data.win file in the Stoneshard folder with an other name so you'll have a backup if something went wrong.

 ### Using MSL

-- Download the lastest `.sml` file released of [Speedshard - Stances](https://github.com/remyCases/SpeedshardStances/releases).
+- Download the latest `.sml` file released of [Speedshard - Stances](https://github.com/remyCases/SpeedshardStances/releases).
 - Move the `Speedshard_Stances.sml` in the `MSL/Mods` folder.
 - Run `ModShardLauncher.exe`.
 - Click on the anvil icon on the leftside.